New Enterprise Associates

 Series B in 2006

-Bariatric Partners, based in Charlotte, North Carolina, focuses on developing a network of outpatient surgical facilities specifically designed to cater to the needs of individuals suffering from severe obesity.
-The company collaborates closely with physician partners who contribute to the design and layout of these facilities, ensuring that the selection of equipment and the hiring of essential staff meet the highest standards.
-Additionally, Bariatric Partners is involved in creating and implementing comprehensive patient support services, enhancing the overall care and recovery experience for its patients.
+Bariatric Partners is a Charlotte, North Carolina-based company that focuses on developing a network of surgical facilities specifically tailored for individuals suffering from severe obesity.
+The company operates specialty outpatient facilities to address the surgical needs of obese patients, ensuring a comprehensive approach to their care.
+Bariatric Partners collaborates closely with physician partners, who contribute to the design and layout of the facilities, as well as the selection of medical equipment and the recruitment of essential staff.
+In addition to surgical services, the company plays a significant role in creating and implementing patient support services, enhancing the overall patient experience and outcomes.

 Appriva Medical